-Market risk is managed by the AICL Investment Policy, which is the responsibility of the Insurance Finance Director, and its operation is overseen by the Investment Committee which in turn reports to the AICL Board.
+Market risk is managed by the AICL Investment Policy, which is the responsibility of the AICL Finance Director, and its operation is overseen by the Investment Committee which in turn reports to the AICL Board.

-The risk landscape has continued to evolve over the year not least as a result of the impact of the COVID-19 pandemic alongside emerging market wide inflationary trends.
+The risk landscape has continued to evolve over the year not least with the emergence from the COVID-19 pandemic over 2021 alongside market wide inflationary effects.
 Further commentary is included throughout this report.